Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Skating on frozen lakes, climbing walls of ice, exploring icy canyons, or gazing at snowy peaks from a hot tub – Canada’s Jasper National Park is abundant in life-changing experiences in winter.

-Growing up in Edmonton, capital of Alberta, I’ve been lucky enough to visit Jasper in winter nearly every year since I was a kid, mostly as trips to Marmot Basin ski resort.
+Growing up in Edmonton, the capital of Alberta, I’ve been lucky enough to visit Jasper in winter nearly every year since I was a kid, including countless day trips to Marmot Basin ski resort and longer road trips through the park.
 This is my happy place and the reason why, unlike almost everyone I know, I absolutely love winter in Alberta.

 Now that I have kids of my own, we continue to explore and uncover more incredible things to do in winter in Jasper, and there are many more Jasper winter activities we have yet to try.
 Most of the photos below come from our most recent three trips to Jasper in winter.